 I want to first state that it is not my place to tell you what to do with your children.
 I simply write my ideas, theories, and opinions and have people comment on them in order to gain more insight to what people think of them.
-This article is not intended to offend those who home school, but rather challenge and identity the reasons why people are inclined to home school their children.
+This article is not intended to offend those who home school, but rather challenge and identify the reasons why people are inclined to home school their children.

 First and foremost, I am not someone who dislikes home schooling.
 In many aspects a home schooled education can far succeed a public or private school education.
 Parents that have the time, energy, and will to home school I commend you for you efforts.
 However, like every system I see flaws that I have to question.